 Costa Coffee began sending their waste coffee grounds to bio-bean in June 2016. bio-bean now collects 3000 tonnes of waste coffee grounds a year from over 800 Costa sites across the country.

-Since bio-bean does not charge a gate fee for receiving spent coffee grounds, removing this heavy material from Costa’s waste stream has significantly reduced their waste disposal costs.
+Since bio-bean does not charge a gate fee for receiving spent coffee grounds, removing this heavy material from Costa’s waste stream has also significantly reduced their waste disposal costs.
 All the baristas now have to do is make sure they keep spent coffee grounds separate from food waste by using one of the bags provided.

 “This partnership will put thousands of tonnes of Costa coffee grounds to work, transforming them from a waste material into sustainable, clean fuels which can heat homes this winter.
 With our zero energy Eco Pod and the Grounds for Grounds project, we have worked hard to cut carbon emissions and minimise waste, but it is fantastic to move bio-bean forward on their ambition to power cities with coffee.
 We look forward to developing this partnership in the future.”
 Oliver Rosevear, Costa Coffee Energy and Environment Manager